History of Guru Nanak Dev Ji : Prakash Purab 2025

 Guru Nanak Dev Ji was the initial Guru and the creator of Sikh religion.
 He was a Wise and Kind individual.
 He instructed humans to have faith in one God and lead a pious life.
 This short history of Guru Nanak Dev Ji makes children understand who Guru Nanak Dev Ji was and what he taught.

-Full Story of Guru Nanak Dev Ji Birth and Early Life ?
+Guru Nanak Dev Ji Birth and Early Life ?

 history of nanank dev ji